opensupporter/osdi-docs/lists.md

 ---

 # Lists
-Lists are server side collections, saved queries or subsets of other collections.
+Lists are arbitrary collections of items.
+Items can be added or deleted with the API.

 A list is a resource type that contains list metadata as well as a link to the items collection.
 The items collection is the actual list resources.